ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 - Maintaining negative views about education and particular subjects, like math
 - Always, and/or immediately, fixing any uncomfortable situation or getting rid of obstacles
 - Not reading to kids or at least encouraging kids to read

+There's also the parent(s) who claim there's nothing they can do after trying everything.
+More often than not, it comes from parents where their children still have their phones, drive themselves to school, can freely spend money, have access to video games, etc. In other words, they don't enact punishments which affect what the child, your student, values until behavior is fixed.

 Without parents and their children, school enrollment drops, funding soon follows, and schools cannot operate effectively.
 The power of speaking with their wallet is far-reaching.
 Parents may also make complaints and reviews out of ignorance or without consideration to the resources and constraints of educational systems.
 Though they are complaints, they still lead to decisions which, for better *or* worse, affect education as a whole.